- March 29, 2022

 - Veribest Vesta LLC

-The Wolper Law Firm, PA is investigating claims against various brokerage firms around the country, including Green Vista Capital, that marketed and sold conservation easements to their customers as tax shelter investment opportunities.
+The Wolper Law Firm, P.A., PA is investigating claims against various brokerage firms around the country, including Green Vista Capital, that marketed and sold conservation easements to their customers as tax shelter investment opportunities.
 Green Vista Capital partnered with Tax Savings Professionals n/k/a TSP Family Office, a wealth and asset protection firm in Florida owned by Andrew Miles.
 Andrew Miles was also a registered representative of Green Vista Capital.

 Many of the representations made and marketing materials provided to brokerage firm customers were unsubstantiated and without any attending ruling from the Internal Revenue Services (IRS) that those investments would be afforded advantageous tax treatment.